Supersingular irreducible symplectic varieties: Supersingular symplectic varieties

 One can obtain the following consequence which guarantees that the two notions of supersingularity in Definitions \ref{def:2ArtinSS} and \ref{def:ArtinBrSS} coincide under mild condition, which presumably always holds for symplectic varieties.

 \begin{proposition} Let $X$ be a symplectic variety.
-If the functor $\widehat{\Br}_X$ is formally smooth and $H^{2}(X,\mathcal{O}_{X})\simeq k$, then $X$ is Artin $\widehat{\Br}$-supersingular if and only if the $F$-crystal $(H^2(X),\varphi)$ is supersingular, that is, $X$ is $2^{nd}$-Artin supersingular. \end{proposition} \begin{proof} Under the hypothesis, $\widehat{\Br}(X)$ is a 1-dimensional formal Lie group, hence is classified by its height.
+If the functor $\widehat{\Br}_X$ is pro-representable, formally smooth and $H^{2}(X,\mathcal{O}_{X})\simeq k$, then $X$ is Artin $\widehat{\Br}$-supersingular if and only if the $F$-crystal $(H^2(X),\varphi)$ is supersingular, that is, $X$ is $2^{nd}$-Artin supersingular. \end{proposition} \begin{proof} Under the hypothesis, $\widehat{\Br}(X)$ is a 1-dimensional formal Lie group as $\dim H^{2}(X,\mathcal{O}_{X})=1$, hence is classified by its height.
 It is the formal additive group if and only if the Dieudonn\'e--Cartier module $D(\Phi^{2}(X))\otimes {K}$ is zero.
 Then we can conclude by \cite[Corollary 2.7]{AM77}, since the Newton polygon of $(H^2(X),\varphi)$ is a straight line if and only if there is no sub-$F$-isocrystals with slopes strictly less than $1$. \end{proof}

-Furthermore, similar to the case of K3 surfaces \cite[Theorem 1.1]{Ar74}, the Picard number behaves very well for families of Artin $\widehat{Br}$-supersingular symplectic varieties: \begin{corollary} Let $\pi:\fX\rightarrow B$ be a smooth projective family of Artin $\widehat{Br}$-supersingular symplectic varieties over a connected base scheme $B$.
-Assume either $\Pic^\tau(\fX/ B)$ is smooth or the cohomology groups of $\fX/B$ are torsion free.
-Write $\fX_b=\pi^{-1}(b)$ for $b\in B$, then the Picard number $\rho(\fX_b)$ is constant for all $b\in B$.
+Furthermore, similar to the case of K3 surfaces \cite[Theorem 1.1]{Ar74}, the Picard number behaves very well for families of Artin $\widehat{\Br}$-supersingular symplectic varieties: \begin{corollary} Let $\pi:\fX\rightarrow B$ be a smooth projective family of Artin $\widehat{\Br}$-supersingular symplectic varieties over a connected base scheme $B$ over $k$.
+Write $\fX_b=\pi^{-1}(b)$ for $b\in B$.
+Assume either $\Pic^\tau(\fX/ B)$ is smooth or $H^2_{\cris}(\fX_b/W)$ are torsion free for any $b\in B$.
+Then the Picard number $\rho(\fX_b)$ is constant for all $b\in B$.
 In particular, all the fibers of $\pi$ are $2^{nd}$-Shioda supersingular if and only if one of them is $2^{nd}$-Shioda supersingular. \end{corollary}

 \begin{proof} The proof is similar to \cite[Theorem 1.1]{Ar74}.
-It suffices to show $\rho(\fX_\eta)=\rho(\fX_0)$ for any $ B=\Spec k[[t]]$, where $\fX_\eta$ is the generic fiber and $\fX_0$ is the special fiber.
-The supersingular assumption indicates that the $F$-crystal $H^2(\fX_b/W)$ is constant.
+It suffices to show $\rho(\fX_\eta)=\rho(\fX_0)$ for any family over $B=\Spec k[[t]]$, where $\fX_\eta$ is the generic fiber and $\fX_0$ is the special fiber.
+The supersingular assumption indicates that the $F$-crystal $H^2(\fX_b/W)$ is constant in $b$.
 Then the result in \cite{Ar74, Mo14,deunp} implies that the cokernel of the specialization map

 is finite and annihilated by powers of $p$.
 It follows that $\rho(\fX_\eta)=\rho(\fX_0)$. \end{proof}